kubernetes-sigs/image-builder/docs/book/src/capi/providers/vsphere.md

 During the dev process it's uncommon for the base OS image to change, but the image building process builds the base image from the ISO every time and thus adding a significant amount of time to the build process.

 To reduce the image building times during development, one can use the `build-node-ova-local-base-<OS>` target to build the base image from the ISO.
 By setting `source_path` variable in `vmx.json` to the `*.vmx` file from the output, it can then be re-used with the `build-node-ova-local-vmx-<OS>` build target to speed up the process.

+### vsphere-clone builder
+`vsphere-base` builder allows you to build one time base OVAs from iso images using the kickstart process.
+It leaves the user `builder` intact in base OVA to be used by clone builder later. `vSphere-clone` builder builds on top of base OVA by cloning it and ansiblizing it.
+This saves time by allowing repeated iteration on base OVA without installing OS from scratch again and again.
+Also, it uses link cloning and `create_snapshot` feature to clone faster.

 ### Prerequisites for vSphere builder